preetisawant/cloud-foundry/manage-capacity.md

   The first column in the table is a checkbox that determines if the corresponding application instance is to be included in the set of *Selected App instances* to be included in the chart at the top of the page.
 To include (or exclude) an application instance in the selected set, click on the corresponding checkbox.
 When an application instance is selected or unselected for inclusion in the set, the graph is refreshed.

   The following information is displayed as columns in the table:
-   * **Cell name**: The name of the cell.
+   * **Cell Name**: The name of the cell.
-   * **Application name**: The name of the application running on the cell.
+   * **Application Name**: The name of the application running on the cell.
 If the user does not have permission to access the application, the application GUID is displayed instead.
    * **Instances**: The number of the application instances running on the cell.
    * **Memory-Physical**: MBs of physical memory used by the application instance running in the cell.
    * **Memory-Reserved**: MBs of memory reserved by the application instance running in the cell.
-   * **CPU (% )**: The percentage of total CPU available in the CFEE used by the application instance running on the  cell.
+   * **CPU (% of Cell )**: The percentage of total CPU available in the CFEE used by the application instance running on the  cell.

 ### Filtering cells and app instances
 You can filter the content of the table through the **Cells** filter dropdown located above the table and selecting the cells to be displayed in the table.